HoboChen/hoboreadpapers/distributed-system.md

 Files are divided to fixed-size *chunks*.
 Each chunk is identified by an immutable, globaly unique 64bit *chunk handle* assigned by *master* at the creation.

 The master maintains all file system metadata.
 The master periodically communicates with each chunkserver in *HeartBeat* messages.

+A GFS cluster consists of a single `master` and multiple `chunkserver` and is accessed by multiple `clients`.

 #### Single Master